 Credits for internships will be determined by the department based on duration and academic merit of the internship.

-More information about service learning can be obtained from the student's advisor and the Office of Post Graduate Success.
+More information about service learning can be obtained from the student's advisor and the Office of Experiential Opportunities and Post Graduate Success.

 Benefits for students

 - Engages active learning: the best way to learn is through active participation.

 - Wider career options: explore the career possibilities of public service and non-profit institutions -- develop new networks, connections, friends, and mentors in places you never knew you would.

 - Personal growth and development: one of the best ways to help yourself is to help someone else.
 Through service, you will gain skills and experience that will help you for the rest of your life, both in work and in society.